patchkit-net/patchkit-securing-the-game-by-license-key/README.md

 # PatchKit Securing The Game By License Key

 In this repository you can find PatchKit Securing The Game By License Key project.
+This package allows you to check the license key from the app_data.json file created by the [Patchkit Launcher](http://docs.patchkit.net/launcher_overview.html).

 ## Installation steps